Kevork Hovnanian: Philanthropy

 Hovnanian helped to construct St. Stepanos Armenian Church in the Elberon, New Jersey in memory of his mother.

 Hovnanian left a number of philanthropic contributions during his life, especially in support of New Jersey, Armenia and the Armenian diaspora.
 Much the focus of his philanthropy focused on medical facilities and hospitals.
 His contributions included the K. Hovnanian Pavilion at the Alton A. Hovnanian Emergency Care Center at Riverview Medical Center in Red Bank and the K. Hovnanian Children's Hospital at Jersey Shore University Medical Center in Neptune, New Jersey.
 He also contributed donations to New York Presbyterian Hospital in New York City, which honored its benefactor by naming its cardiology practice unit for the K. Hovnanian family.

 Hovnanian donated a townhouse in New York City for use as the official Armenian Mission to the United Nations.
 Hovnanian also constructed homes for earthquake victims in Armenia.

 In 1986, Hovnanian constructed the St. Stepanos Armenian Church in the Elberon section of Long Branch in honor of his mother.
 The construction of the church fulfilled a promise he had made to himself when he left Iraq in the late-1950s.

 Later life

 Hovnanian resided in Rumson, New Jersey.

 Kevork Hovnanian died on September 24, 2009, at New York Presbyterian Hospital in New York City at the age of 86.
 His memorial service was held at St. Vartan Cathedral in Manhattan on October 3, 2009.
 The service was presided over by Archbishop Khajag Barsamian.

 Legacy

-He was survived by his wife of 60 years, Sirwart (Emily); daughters, Sossie Najarian, Esto Barry and Lucy Kalian and Nadia Rodriguez; and son, Ara Hovnanian.
-He was also survived by two of his brothers, Hirair and Vahak, both of whom live in Middletown, New Jersey, and 13 grandchildren.

 The president of the New Jersey Builders Association, Michael H. Karmatz, called Hovnanian an "industry vanguard" following his death.